-I lived most of my life in Cagayan de Oro City; however, I work in Cebu for few years.
+I lived most of my life in Cagayan de Oro City; however, I work in Cebu.
 Last July, I went home and decided to visit one of the famous tourist destinations in Jasaan, Misamis Oriental, the Sagpulon Falls.
 The locals of Jasaan have been enjoying its beauty years before the Provincial Government of Misamis Oriental decided to work on having their tourism industry more active.
 The Sagpulon Falls was then open to the public who would like to experience its splendor.

 Sagpulon Falls is located in Barangay San Isidro, Jasaan, Misamis Oriental.
 From Cagayan de Oro City, it is an hour ride by bus / car.
 Once in Jasaan, ask the bus driver or the locals for the drop-off point going to the falls.
 From the highway, there are plenty of habal-habals available for hire.
 It takes more or less 15 minutes ride to the entrance.